 Environmental guidance for your business in Northern Ireland & Scotland

 This guide will help you make informed and sustainable choices when buying goods and services.
-It explains the benefits of sustainable procurement, how to buy goods and services sustainably and avoid unnecessary purchases.
+It explains the benefits of sustainable procurement, and how to buy goods and services sustainably, and avoid unnecessary purchases.
 It also covers using environmental labels and how to select sustainable suppliers.

 Relevant Business Topics:

 SEPA Special Waste Consignment Notes – updated position, The Scottish Environment Protection Agency (SEPA) is now accepting special waste consignment notes (SWCNs) by email only.

 DAERA Waste Policy Tracker, The Department of Agriculture, Environment and Rural Affairs has published a Waste policy tracker to stay informed of waste policy developments.

 View our latest videos & subscribe to our channel.